-In some situations where heavy instream and/or stream bank vegetation is present, or with undercut banks or deep pools, a haul seine or two-stick seine may not completely seal the water column from bank to bank or from water surface to streambed.
-In those situations, compressed air will be used to generate underwater bubbles, either from a perforated hose, wand or nozzle, that will drive fish away from vegetation debris, out from undercut banks or from deep pools in advance of the seining crew.
+Where heavy instream and/or stream bank vegetation is present, or areas with undercut banks or deep pools, a haul seine or two-stick seine may not completely seal the water column from bank to bank or from water surface to streambed.
+In those situations, compressed air will be used to generate underwater bubbles (either from a perforated hose, wand or nozzle), which will drive fish away from vegetation debris, out from undercut banks, or from deep pools in advance of the seining crew.
 Whether one or more air compressors are required to generate bubbles through more than one hose will depend on site conditions and the distances over which the bubble generator must operate.
 The use of bubble scare tactics will be site-dependent and may require one or more people in addition to the seining crew(s) to dislodge fish from difficult instream situations, to increase the efficiency of the seine, and to exclude as many fish as possible from the construction area.

 Once the seining crew(s) reaches the downstream block net site, the downstream block net will be installed behind (upstream from) the seining crew(s).
-Similar precautions to insure an adequate seal as those employed at the upstream site will be necessary.
-The downstream block net will also be monitored for accumulated litter and debris that will be removed during the entire construction operation.
-These actions to exclude fish from the construction right-of-way and from areas where they could be affected by blasting should reduce or eliminate the risk of death or injury to fish by construction and by dewatering the isolated work area that will require other fish removal methods.
+Similar precautions to ensure an adequate seal as those employed at the upstream site will be utilized.
+The downstream block net will also be monitored for accumulated litter and debris, which will be removed as necessary while the block net is in use.
+These actions to exclude fish from the construction right-of-way and from areas where they could be affected by blasting will reduce or eliminate the risk of death or injury to fish from construction operations.

-When construction is completed and flume pipe or dam-and-pump diversion is removed, the upstream and downstream block nets will remain in place as the sand bag dams are removed.
+When construction is completed, and the flume pipe or dam-and-pump diversion is removed, the upstream and downstream block nets will remain in place as the sand bag dams are removed.
 Generally, the downstream dam is the first to be removed.
-Retention of the block nets will limit fish from entering the construction zone as water flows over the site and when turbidity is most likely.
-Turbidity and sedimentation impacts associated with dry open cut methods are generally minor and are associated with 1) installation and removal of the upstream and downstream dams, 2) water leaking through the upstream dam and collecting sediments as it flows across the work area and continues through the downstream dam, 3) movement of instream rocks and boulders to allow proper alignment and installation of the flume and dams, and 4) when streamflow is returned to the construction work area after the crossing is complete and the dams and flume are removed (Reid et al., 2004).
+Retention of the block nets will limit fish from entering the construction zone as water flows over the site and when turbidity is most likely to occur.
+Turbidity and sedimentation impacts associated with dry open cut methods are associated with 1) installation and removal of the upstream and downstream dams, 2) water leaking through the upstream dam and collecting sediments as it flows across the work area and continues through the downstream dam, 3) movement of instream rocks and boulders to allow proper alignment and installation of the flume and dams, and 4) when streamflow is returned to the construction work area after the crossing is complete and the dams and flume are removed (Reid et al. 2004).
 Both block nets will be removed when turbidity at the construction site has dissipated.